 Potential malware uploaded

 When uploading malicious files – Defender for Storage checks the hash against available/ TI data.
 Defender for Storage uses the hash reputation method supported by Microsoft TI to determine the status.
-There is no direct scanning of the uploaded files.
-Defender for Storage compares the hashes in the storage account with known hashes by threat intelligence.
+Hash reputation checking is enabled for all plans and there is no requirement with the add-on for malware scanning.

 Connect Defender for Storage alerts with Microsoft Sentinel